Different fates of four poorly soluble trace elements in the Pacific Ocean

-After having demonstrated that aluminum (Al), lead (Pb), manganese (Mn) and copper (Co) are uniquely related to ocean circulation in the North Pacific (Zheng et al., 2019), Zheng and co-authors (2022, see reference below) present the full-depth distributions of these elements in the western South Pacific, which include meridional sections along 170°W (GEOTRACES section GP19).
+After having demonstrated that aluminum (Al), lead (Pb), manganese (Mn) and cobalt (Co) are uniquely related to ocean circulation in the North Pacific (Zheng et al., 2019), Zheng and co-authors (2022, see reference below) present the full-depth distributions of these elements in the western South Pacific, which include meridional sections along 170°W (GEOTRACES section GP19).
 In this study, they performed a detailed description of the physical speciation of these tracers: dissolved (d) and total dissolvable (td) concentrations were measured allowing them to calculate labile particulate (lp).
 This allowed them to establish the first order processes that drive the biogeochemistry of Al, Mn, Co, and Pb in the Pacific Ocean.
 Among others:

 - Dissolved Al, dMn, dCo, and dPb are distributed differently in the Pacific Ocean due to different major sources and different biogeochemical cycling.
 They suspect that a tight connection between the weathering on land and the distribution of dAl in the Pacific Ocean.
 In contrast, strong sources of dMn, dCo, and dPb occur in the North Pacific.
 The major source of dMn and dCo is continental shelf sediments, and the major source of dPb is anthropogenic aerosols.